tombeesley/PSYC121_2022-23/docs/02-Week_2_PSYC121.md

 What we can see from this graph is that:

 1. Guesses formed a roughly normal distribution.
 There is a bit of a skew with a right-hand tail, but this is inevitable as a weight of less than 0 is physically impossible, but there is no limit of the semantics of a large guess.
 2. The mean guess weight (1,287 lbs) is very close to the actual (true) weight of the cow (1,355 lbs).
-So even though lots of people were inaccurate, a central tendency measure has a pretty good alignment with te true weight.
+So even though lots of people were inaccurate, a central tendency measure has a pretty good alignment with the true weight.
 This is known as the Wisdom of Crowds phenomenon, first identified by Galton in 1907 (though he suggested using the median weight)

 Let's look at (a sample of) the PSYC121 student data collected on guessing the weight of Penelope, and ask whether it resembles the properties of this large dataset.

 ### Loading the data

-Using the instructions and advice given on moodle, get the `week2.zip` file and bring the data and R script into R Studio.
+Using the instructions and advice given on Moodle, get the `week2.zip` file and bring the data and R script into R Studio.
 [The week 2 zip file is here](files/Week_2/week_2.zip)

 ### Using the R script

 Step 1.
 Download the `week_2.zip` file
-(If you are using a mac, there is a video guide on moodle to explain how to download the zip file as is)
+(If you are using a mac, there is a video guide on Moodle to explain how to download the zip file as is)

 Step 2.
 Open the appropriate folder on the RStudio server